britzl/defold-clipboard/README.md

 [Defold](https://www.defold.com) native extension to access the clipboard.

 ## System requirements
-The extension currently supports OSX, Windows, iOS and Android.
+The extension currently supports OSX, Windows, Linux (contributed by AsakuraMizu), iOS and Android.

 ## Limitations
 The extension will not support HTML5 as clipboard access is restricted in browsers due to security reasons.